-The earliest known inhabitants of the district were the natives of the Gundangurra Tribe who gave the area its name.
-The word Wollondilly is attributed to having three meanings including; “A place where spirits dwell” and “Water trickling over rocks”.
-The third meaning is connected to a legend about the burning black coal that was carried inside the skull of a bunyip, within a basket woven of waratah stems.
+“A place where spirits dwell” and “Water trickling over rocks” which is connected to a legend about the burning black coal that was carried inside the skull of a bunyip, within a basket woven of waratah stems.
 “Worron” means black coal and “dilly” means carry basket.

 For thousands of years, the original inhabitants of Australia, Aboriginal and Torres Strait Islander peoples occupied the lands with very different boundaries than today.
 The AIATSIS Map of Indigenous Australian is an attempt to represent the language, tribal or nation groups of the Aboriginal peoples of Australia.